ailinca/Definitorium/README.md

 * Select the parent folder of the project
 * Navigate to any page, select a word and press the Definitorium icon
 * Be amazed

-### TODO ###

-*   display spinner while loading
-*   create a logging mechanism using ES6 Proxy
-*   use colored fonts for debugging messages
-*   let the user manually change the word